jgraef/python3-ipfs-api/doc/index.rst

 Welcome to python3-ipfs-api's documentation!
 ============================================

-python3-ipfs-api is a complete rewrite of python-ipfs-api.
-It defines a whole new interface and tries to do more than just wrapping the HTTP API. python3-ipfs-api will only support Python 3 (hence the name).
+python3-ipfs-api is a complete rewrite of `python-ipfs-api
+<https://github.com/ipfs/python-ipfs-api>`_.
+It defines a whole new interface
+and tries to do more than just wrapping the HTTP API. python3-ipfs-api will only support Python 3 (hence the name).

-python3-ipfs-api uses requests to issue API calls.
+python3-ipfs-api uses `requests <http://python-requests.org>`_ to issue API calls.
 Also it has a minimal implementation of a protobuf reader/writer for using protobuf encoding where possible.
 This makes it possible to e.g. put/get objects with binary content without a problem.